Wright City, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 What Compensation Can I Get for My Dog Bite in Wright City, MO?

-• Lost Wages — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
+• Lost Time at Work — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

 • Pain and Suffering — Being attacked by a dog can be a traumatic experience.
 Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-• Punitive Damages — Though rare, in some circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.
+• Punitive Damages — Although rare, in some circumstances a victim can sue for punitive damages if the dog owner's conduct was intentional or extreme.

-• Property Damage — This could include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.
+• Property Damage — This could include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Wright City, MO personal injury lawyers will ensure that no money is left on the table in your claim.